 Before the qualifying exam, the doctoral candidate and his or her advisor must assemble a thesis proposal as described below, and convene their committee.

 A student's committee must be approved by the Dean of the Graduate School prior to the committee's first meeting.
 (A committee approval form is available on the Graduate School web site).
-The thesis committee must consist of at least five faculty, including a minimum of two from the Department of Cell Biology.
+The thesis committee must consist of at least five faculty, including a minimum of three from the Department of Cell Biology (the chair of your committee must be a primary in Cell Biology).
 Faculty with a secondary appointment in Cell Biology can be counted towards this requirement.
 The thesis advisor is a member of the thesis committee, but may not be the chair.
 Most commonly all members of the thesis committee are faculty at Duke University.
 The goal is to assemble a highly informed and appropriate thesis committee for each student and so faculty at other institutions can be made ad hoc members of the Graduate Faculty for the purpose of serving on a PhD thesis committee.
 Any exceptions to the rules regarding thesis committee composition must be approved by the DGS and the Graduate School.
 Students are strongly encouraged to review these requirements, which are detailed on the Graduate School web site.

 Sometimes changes in the thesis committee are necessary during the progress of work and before the final exam (thesis defense).
 These changes must be submitted to the graduate school for approval at least 30 days before the exam.